| 3 min read

 mybrand.com._report._dmarc.myholdingco.com TXT "v=DMARC1"

 You might have seen the ruf= tag.
-This requests "Forensic" (or Failure) reports—actual copies of the failed emails.
+This requests “forensic” (or failure) reports, which are actual copies of the failed emails.

 5. DIY vs. SaaS

 Can you do this yourself?
 Absolutely.
-Tools like parsedmarc (Python) are fantastic.
+Tools like parsedmarc (Python) are excellent.
 They can read from an IMAP inbox, parse the XML, and dump it into Elasticsearch or Grafana.
+You can even use our DMARC report decoder to manually inspect individual reports.

-But be warned: The maintenance burden is real.
-Handling gzipped attachments, zips, corrupted XML, and "weird" non-standard reports from small ISPs is a constant battle.
-That's why services like ours exist: to abstract away the parsing pain so you can focus on the security decisions.
-You might want to use us for a few months... and see if it's worthy to endure the pain of doing all the IT admin stuff yourself!
+But be warned: the maintenance burden is real.
+Handling gzipped attachments, zips, corrupted XML, and non-standard reports from small ISPs is a constant battle.
+That’s why services like ours exist: to abstract away the parsing pain so you can focus on the security decisions.
+You might want to use us for a few months and see if it’s worth enduring the pain of doing all the IT admin stuff yourself.

 What is an RUA report?